Gregory Bateson: The role of somatic change in evolution

 The fifth theoretical position which Bateson believes is supported by his data is that characteristics within an organism that have been modified due to environmental stresses may coincide with genetically determined attributes.
 His sixth position is that it takes less economic flexibility to create somatic change than it does to cause a genotypic modification.
-The seventh and final theory he believes to be supported is the idea that in rare occasions there will be populations whose changes will not be in accordance with the thesis presented within this paper.
+The seventh and final theory he believes to be supported is the idea that, on rare occasions there will be populations whose changes will not be in accordance with the thesis presented within this paper.
 According to Bateson, none of these positions (at the time) could be tested but he called for the creation of a test which could possibly prove or disprove the theoretical positions suggested within.

 Ecological anthropology and cybernetics

 In his book Steps to an Ecology of Mind, Bateson applied cybernetics to the field of ecological anthropology and the concept of homeostasis.
 He saw the world as a series of systems containing those of individuals, societies and ecosystems.
 Within each system is found competition and dependency.
 Each of these systems has adaptive changes which depend upon feedback loops to control balance by changing multiple variables.
 Bateson believed that these self-correcting systems were conservative by controlling exponential slippage.
 He saw the natural ecological system as innately good as long as it was allowed to maintain homeostasis and that the key unit of survival in evolution was an organism and its environment.

 Bateson also viewed that all three systems of the individual, society and ecosystem were all together a part of one supreme cybernetic system that controls everything instead of just interacting systems.
 This supreme cybernetic system is beyond the self of the individual and could be equated to what many people refer to as God, though Bateson referred to it as Mind.
 While Mind is a cybernetic system, it can only be distinguished as a whole and not parts.
 Bateson felt Mind was immanent in the messages and pathways of the supreme cybernetic system.
-He saw the root of system collapses as a result of Occidental or Western epistemology.
-According to Bateson, consciousness is the bridge between the cybernetic networks of individual, society and ecology and the mismatch between the systems due to improper understanding will result in the degradation of the entire supreme cybernetic system or Mind.
+He saw the root of the system collapse as a result of Occidental or Western epistemology.
+According to Bateson, consciousness is the bridge between the cybernetic networks of individuals, society and ecology and the mismatch between the systems due to improper understanding will result in the degradation of the entire supreme cybernetic system or Mind.
 Bateson thought that consciousness as developed through Occidental epistemology was at direct odds with Mind.

 At the heart of the matter is scientific hubris.
 Bateson argues that Occidental epistemology perpetuates a system of understanding which is purpose or means-to-an-end driven.
 Purpose controls attention and narrows perception, thus limiting what comes into consciousness and therefore limiting the amount of wisdom that can be generated from the perception.
-Additionally Occidental epistemology propagates the false notion that man exists outside Mind and this leads man to believe in what Bateson calls the philosophy of control based upon false knowledge.
+Additionally, Occidental epistemology propagates the false notion that man exists outside Mind and this leads man to believe in what Bateson calls the philosophy of control based upon false knowledge.